Stop Power of sale.

 Power of Sale:

-• If there’s a shortfall, the lender can sue the borrower for difference.
+• If the sale proceeds fall short, the lender can sue the borrower

 Foreclosure:

-• The typical legal mortgage remedy in British Columbia & Nova Scotia.
+• Standard mortgage enforcement method in British Columbia

 How To Stop A Power of Sale With Mortgage Refinancing